AlexAnderson220994/AWS_and_Cloud_Computing/README.md

 - Insecure interfaces and APIs
 - Technology vulnerabilities in shared environments
 - Account hijacking
+- Cost spiralling - be careful (links to economies of scale)
+- Data privacy - your data is being stored on the internet.
+This isn't always ideal and you should evaluate if it is suitable for you.
+Also, certain aspects of responsibility will be on you, not just the cloud provider.
+- Data laws/GDPR - be careful when deploying
+- Requires internet - can cause issues
+- Limited control/customisation - cloud provider controls some/much of your infrastructure.
+Some services might not be available.
+- Hybrid cloud / multicloud hard to implement or manage.
+- Can be difficult to migrate - vendor lock in.
+- Downtime - tends to be low but you have no control.
+- Expertise needed - Experts needed to operate on cloud effectively.
+- Performance - resources are still limited.

 ## **What is OpEx vs CapEx?**